 What It Does Not Measure:

 See also Eigenfactor (gives different weight to individual citations, e.g., "not all citations are created equal")

 Availability: Freely available (even though SHSU does not subscribe to Scopus)

-What It Is: Citation-based ratio similar to Impact Factor, but different data source means some journals may have a CiteScore when they do not have an Impact Factor
+What It Is: Citation-based ratio similar to Impact Factor, but some journals may have a CiteScore and not an Impact Factor

 Cabell's Classification Index: Contextual sense of a journal's citation rates; example below, journal is in top 10% in its field in terms of citation distribution.
 Clicking on the main discipline brings up specific topics and the journal's rank within each.